New Keynotes are added continuously. Please check back to see the latest updates to the Fluent Conference program.

 Tom is the co-author of the O’Reilly book “Up and Running with Node.js”.

 Tom has contributed to a number of Web standards for the World Wide Web Consortium (W3C) and the British Standards Institute (BSI).
-He is worked with some of the world’s leading brands including Walmart, NASA, Yahoo!, Tesco, Three Telecom and the UK’s Channel...
+He has worked with some of the world’s leading brands including...
 Read More.

 As a veteran of the mobile industry with over a decade at Palm, Enda leads the Developer Relations team at HP that supports both the Enyo and Open webOS product lines.
 He began his professional career as an electronic engineer before switching to web development.
 In 2000, he began working on Palm’s line of PDAs and smart phones, ultimately returning to his passion for web technologies with the introduction of webOS.
 He has spent the last 4 years developing WebOS from the ground up and supporting its enthusiastic developer community.